 • You may be asked to move down to court 1, 2 or 3 so that lights on the far courts can be turned off.

-• Squeegee when it aids the drying process and time permits.
+• Staff squeegee when it aids the drying process and when time permits.
 The staff follows a schedule indicating when squeegee will be effective.
-Members are urged to assist staff in clearing the courts.
+Members are urged to assist staff in drying the courts.

 • Closure two hours before nightfall during Daylight Savings Time and at 5:00 pm during the winter months if the courts are wet.
 The decision to close the club for the day may be made when conditions and the forecast indicate that there is no chance for the courts to dry.

 All members are welcome to participate at hot court (no-reservation play).
-Courts 1 and 2 are reserved for hot court Mon, Tues & Thurs from 5-7pm; on Weds Court 1 is reserved from 6-8pm.
+Courts 1 and 2 are reserved for hot court Mon, Tues & Thurs from 5:30-7pm.
 Players show up and are rotated into the play by the staff person in charge of hot court.The basic rules:

 • Round robin format, one set, no-ad scoring.